DarthGecko/orthometer/README.md

 # orthometer at korflab
-**The project for getting orhologous introns and analyzing them for motifs**
+**The project for getting orthologous introns and analyzing them for motifs**

 So far we have:
 * A way to download data from Phytozome's biomart with Python.